Group actions on quiver varieties and applications: Introduction

-Let us explain the connections between the present paper and previous work on quiver automorphism groups.
-Contravariant involutions of a quiver were studied by Derksen and Weyman \cite{Derksen_Weyman} and later by Young \cite{young}, where Young's motivation comes from physics and as an application he constructs orientifold Donaldson-Thomas invariants.
+Contravariant involutions of a quiver were studied by Derksen and Weyman \cite{Derksen_Weyman}, Zubkov \cite{Zubkov_I,Zubkov_II}, Shmelkin \cite{Shmelkin}, Bocklandt \cite{Bocklandt} and later by Young \cite{young}, where Young's motivation comes from physics and as an application he constructs orientifold Donaldson-Thomas invariants.
 In \cite{young}, the action of a contravariant involution is also modified using what is called a \lq duality structure', which corresponds to our notion of modifying families.
 Motivated by questions in representation theory, Henderson and Licata study actions of so-called \lq admissible' covariant automorphisms on Nakajima quiver varieties of type A and prove a decomposition of the fixed locus \cite{Henderson_Licata}; however, they do not use group cohomology type techniques or see phenomena such as the morphisms ${_u}f_{\Si}$ failing to be injective in their setting (for example, compare \cite[Lemma 3.17]{Henderson_Licata} with Proposition \ref{non_empty_fibres}).

+For moduli spaces of principal $G$-Higgs bundles ($G$ being a complex reductive group) over a smooth complex projective curve $X$, actions induced by involutions (or automorphisms) of $X$ and involutions of $G$ have been studied in \cite{BS2,BS1,BGP,GPR,HS,GPW,Sch_JSG,Sch_JDG,Sch_actions}; the approach in these papers is usually based on the gauge-theoretic, rather than algebraic, constructions of those moduli spaces.
+In this paper, we utilise the algebraic construction of quiver moduli spaces; however, the results we obtain are of a similar flavour.